Dynamic game difficulty balancing

-Dynamic game difficulty balancing (DGDB), also known as dynamic difficulty adjustment (DDA) or dynamic game balancing (DGB), is the process of automatically changing parameters, scenarios, and behaviors in a video game in real-time, based on the player's ability, in order to avoid making the player bored (if the game is too easy) or frustrated (if it is too hard).
+Dynamic game difficulty balancing (DGDB), also known as dynamic difficulty adjustment (DDA), adaptive difficulty or dynamic game balancing (DGB), is the process of automatically changing parameters, scenarios, and behaviors in a video game in real-time, based on the player's ability, in order to avoid making the player bored (if the game is too easy) or frustrated (if it is too hard).
 The goal of dynamic difficulty balancing is to keep the user interested from the beginning to the end, providing a good level of challenge.

-Traditionally, game difficulty increases steadily along the course of the game (either in a smooth linear fashion, or through steps represented by levels).
-The parameters of this increase (rate, frequency, starting levels) can only be modulated at the beginning of the experience by selecting a difficulty level.
-Still, this can lead to a frustrating experience for both experienced and inexperienced gamers, as they attempt to follow a preselected learning or difficulty curves poses many challenges to game developers; as a result, this method of gameplay is not widespread.

 Dynamic game elements

 Some elements of a game that might be changed via dynamic difficulty balancing include: